mayerrobert/jmurmel/README.md

 **Quickstart for Java 15+ users**

-Instead of building the jarfile Java 15+ users can download [JMurmel.java](lambda/src/main/java/com/robertmayer/lambdaj/LambdaJ.java) and run
+Instead of cloning the repo and building the jarfile Java 15+ users can download [JMurmel.java](lambda/src/main/java/com/robertmayer/lambdaj/LambdaJ.java) and run

     C:\> java Lambdaj.java